Maggie's to roll out course to help people with 'chemo brain'

-A course to help people with ‘chemo brain’ is being rolled out across the UK by cancer support charity Maggie’s after successfully helping people in Scotland.
+A course to help people with ‘chemo brain’ is being rolled out in our centres across the UK after successfully helping people in Scotland.

-‘Chemo brain’ – or Cancer Related Cognitive Change (CRCC) – is experienced by some people who have had cancer treatment, particularly chemotherapy but not solely, manifesting as issues with memory, attention, executive function (e.g. planning, organising), and the speed at which people process information.
+‘Chemo brain’ – or Cancer Related Cognitive Change (CRCC) – is experienced by some people who have had cancer treatment including surgery, radiotherapy or hormone therapy.
+Problems include difficulties with memory, attention, executive function (e.g. planning, organising), and the speed at which people process information.

-Maggie’s Lead Psychologist, Lesley Howells, said: Chemo brain - which can impact people who have never had chemo but had other cancer treatments - can be really debilitating.
+Maggie’s Lead Psychologist, Lesley Howells said: Chemo brain - which can impact people who have never had chemo - can be really debilitating.
 It can mean even simple everyday tasks such as reading a book can become difficult.

 We have seen how powerful these courses can be in helping people overcome these issues and are delighted to be rolling this course out across the UK to help as many people as possible living with memory and brain function issues caused by cancer treatment.